WebOrigami/docs/src/content/cli/builtins.md

 Carol: HELLO, CAROL.
 ```

 If a `sourceExtension` or `targetExtension` are supplied, this returns a [MapTypesGraph](/core/MapTypesGraph.html) instead, which will only apply the `mapFn` to values whose keys end in the indicated `sourceExtension`.
-In that case, the mapped `asyncIterator` will change the key's extension to the indicated `targetExtension`.
+In that case, the mapped `keys` method will change the key's extension to the indicated `targetExtension`.

 Unlike a JavaScript [Array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), the `map` function does not do any mapping work upon invocation — it only does the work when someone requests the mapped graph's keys or values.